frankiannelli/serverless-workshop/reference-notes.md

 ### Add the lambda handlers to serverless.yml

-now we are ready to define our lambda functions and the corresponding endpoints
+now we are ready to define our lambda function and the corresponding endpoint Let's define the function in serverless.yml
-- we are going to have some functions to define in serverless.yml

 #### **`serverless.yml`**
 ```yaml